fluree/docs.flur.ee/src/content/0.15.0/api/downloaded-endpoints/downloaded-examples.md

 Body: Null
 ```

 You can also create a snapshot with no history by specifying `no-history` true in the in the body, as seen below.
+See how to do this in the section on [mutability and snapshotting with no history](/docs/database-setup/mutability#snapshot-no-history).

 ```all